Edd-Cole/tech-test-practice/README.md

 ### Task:
 Create a function that receives an integer between 1 and 4,999 which will then convert it into it's Roman Numeral counterpart.

-Be sure that you look up the rules for numbers like 9, or 400!

 ---
 ## 6. Implement Bubble Sort
 ### Free Code Camp <a href="https://www.freecodecamp.org/learn/coding-interview-prep/algorithms/implement-bubble-sort">link</a>